mhira-project/documentation/docs/4-installation-guide/2-installing-mhira.md

 * Docker installation instruction can be found [here](https://docs.docker.com/engine/install/)

-* We  recommend executing the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) e.g., adding your user to a docker group and setting docker to re-start automatically.
+* Consider executing the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) e.g., adding your user to a docker group and setting docker to re-start automatically.

 ### Docker-compose

-* For Windows and Mac this is installed along with docker.
 You can check whether you already have docker compose with:

     docker compose version